-(Last updated on 18/08/2024)
+(Last updated on 24/10/2024)

 Situated pretty much halfway between Madrid and Lisbon, Cáceres is one of Extremadura’s main tourist destinations.
-It’s a great for a weekend city break or as an overnight stay on a Spanish-Portuguese road trip.
+It’s a great place for a weekend city break or as an overnight stay on a Spanish-Portuguese road trip.

 This article, aimed at travellers looking to get to Cáceres from Madrid, covers everything you need to know about the journey – from the transport options available to the advantages of each means of transport, a detailed car journey description and practical information.